 Applying for an Assessment of Need

-To apply for an assessment, contact your local Assessment Officer.
-You can also download the Assessment of Need application form and post this to your local Assessment Officer.
+To apply for an assessment, you can fill in the Assessment of Need application form and send it to your local Assessment Officer.

-The assessment of need is undertaken in line with the same standards across the country.
-A copy of these standards can be obtained from your Assessment Officer or on the link below.
+The Assessment of Need is undertaken in line with the same standards across the country.
+A copy of these standards can be obtained from your Assessment Officer.